 Baptism marks the entry of the believer into the Christian community.
 It is the first Sacrament of Initiation, leading to the sacraments of Eucharist and Confirmation.

 Through Baptism we are freed from sin and welcomed as sons and daughters into God’s family, brothers, and sisters to Jesus Christ.
 Through grace we enter a personal relationship with God and begin a journey whose destination is eternal life.
 Baptism leaves us permanently changed, no longer the person we once were, but a new person, dying to death and sin, and rising to new life in Christ.
 In the words of St. Paul, “We were buried with Him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, so too may we live a new life.”
 (Romans 6:4)

 Baptism Preparation for Infants and Young Children

-St. James Parishioners wishing to be Godparents should fill out and submit the Baptismal Sponsorship Form to the Rectory Office.
+Saint James Parishioners wishing to be Godparents must complete and submit the Baptismal Sponsorship Form to the Rectory Office to Ginny Beauchamp.
 The completed form must be signed by a priest to confirm eligibility.
 Godparents must meet all eligibility requirements listed on the form.
-Godparents from other parishes should provide a certificate from their home parish for baptisms that will take place at St. James.
+Godparents from other parishes should provide a certificate from their home parish for baptisms that will take place at Saint James.

 Our parish staff are available to answer any questions you may have.

 Baptism for Children of Catechetical Age

 Children aged eight years old or older may participate in a process called the Children’s Catechumenate which is the Rite of Christian Initiation for Adults adapted for Children.
 The Children’s Catechumenate is a two-year program which culminates at the Easter Vigil (the second year) with the reception of baptism, First Holy Communion and in some cases, confirmation.
 Please contact Sister Regina Rosarii for more information.

 Baptism Preparation for Adults